astropy/astropy-workshop/README.md

 [installation and setup instructions](00-Install_and_Setup).

 *Warning*: Installation and setup could take as long as *one hour* depending on your current configuration and internet speeds.
-DO NOT WAIT UNTIL THE DAY OF THE WORKSHOP.s
+DO NOT WAIT UNTIL THE DAY OF THE WORKSHOP.

 ### Review some introductory Python if you have not used Python